m50d/paperdoll/README.md

  I find the maintainability advantages of maven compelling and will not accept patches to convert to SBT, but any implementation of binary compatibility checking in the maven build would be very welcome.
  * Paperdoll depends on ScalaZ since it makes extensive use of `Leibniz`.
 I would prefer to depend on Cats but this functionality is a firm requirement.
+I also use a feature of `MonadPlus` that I don't believe is presently implemented in cats.
+ * I have not implemented the `MonadCatchIO` example from the paper as there is no single established IO monad implementation in Scala.

 ## Implementation notes